kayo-campos/X-SUNIT/README.md

 The API must offer the following reports:

-  i.
-Percentage of abducted survivors. ii.
-Percentage of non-abducted survivors. iii.
-List of all survivors names, by alphabetic order, with an identification to know who was abducted.
+  1. Percentage of abducted survivors.
+  2. Percentage of non-abducted survivors.
+  3. List of all survivors names, by alphabetic order, with an identification to know who was abducted.

+## Routes

+Consider the base api as ''http://localhost:3000, the following routes are implemented:

+''GET /api/v1/survivors
+Returns response.survivors, wich is an array of all survivors

+''POST /api/v1/survivors
+Inserts the json sent in the database

+json example:
+''{
+''  "name": "Jacob",
+''  "age": 20,
+''  "gender": "m",
+''  "latitude": -76.4560
+''  "longitude": 32.8909
+''}

+''GET /api/v1/survivors/:id
+Returns response.survivor, wich is the one indicated by the id